A custom or standardized build will save you a lot of the headaches involved in a DIY conversion.

 Beartooth Vanworks build rugged customized vans that are ideal for the adventurous van lifer.

-They offer a variety of designs – from super minimalist conversions that maximize space to store lots of large gear, to cozy interiors that can accommodate a family of four.
+This best van conversion company offer a variety of designs – from super minimalist conversions that maximize space to store lots of large gear, to cozy campervan interiors that can accommodate a family of four.

 Although the company specializes in Spinter vans, they can also work on other vehicles.
 Each build is highly customized and you can install as little or as much equipment as you like.